 Your criminal record is public and permanent; it may also significantly affect your credibility as a person.
-That can change the way people treat you as an individual, whether or not you had exemplary behavior prior to your conviction.
+That can change the way people treat you as an individual, whether or not you had exemplary behavior before your conviction.

 Can you get a common misdemeanor off your record?

 Getting your misdemeanor convictions off of your record is possible depending on the jurisdiction.
 A single common misdemeanor charge increases your chances of getting it taken off of your record.
 Multiple convictions make it much less likely to have them expunged.
-However, expungements, while lengthy and paper-intensive, maybe possible if you qualify and enough time as passed without any new violations.
+However, expungements, while lengthy and paper-intensive, may be possible if you qualify and enough time has passed without any new violations.

-California requires a process which involves reopening your criminal case and getting your criminal conviction dismissed in court.
+California requires a process that involves reopening your criminal case and getting your criminal conviction dismissed in court.